SaraxSilva/Storing-and-Retrieving-Data-Project-21-22/README.md

-# SQL-Project-21-22
+#
+Storing-and-Retrieving-Data-Project-21-22

-SQL Project for the course (Data Science and Advanced Analytics Master)
+Storing and Retrieving Data Project for the course (Data Science and Advanced Analytics Master)